Best PBX phone systems of 2021

 What’s great about this solution, in particular, is the fact that it’s suitable for all businesses.
 In fact, Mitel claims that the system is “designed to meet the needs of businesses from 5 to 130,000 users” and can be used “in a single site or a multi-site network that spans the globe”.

-It sports a range of different features, including single enterprise identity, dynamic extension, single number reach, hot desking, teleworking, flexible deployment, auto-attendant, flexible day and night modes, call routing, unified messaging, flexible music on hold, enhanced call screening, embedded meet-me conferencing, and so much more.
+It sports a range of different features, including single enterprise identity, dynamic extension, single number reach, hot desking, teleworking, flexible deployment, an auto attendant, flexible day and night modes, call routing, unified messaging, flexible music on hold, enhanced call screening, embedded meet-me conferencing, and so much more.

 3CX provides an easy-to-use, cost-effective IP-based PBX system that brings together communication channels such as VOIP calling, teleconferencing, video calling, and instant messaging.